 The E&S Honors application has two parts: 1) the application and 2) thesis proposal (1 - 2 pages) consisting of a description of your thesis question, what is known about it (reference a few key papers if possible), and your methodology for studying the topic (e.g. literature analysis, experimental work, case studies, personal interviews, etc.).

 - Identify a thesis advisor and research topic.

 - Apply to the E&S Honors Program at the end of junior year (June 30 deadline).
 If it is difficult to submit by this date, please contact Prof. Irby Lovette (ijl2), Chair, E&S Honors Committee, to discuss.

 - Most honors candidates enroll in Special Studies 4990 - Undergraduate Research, in consultation with their thesis advisor, to receive credit for research work done in fall and/or spring.
 Enroll in research credits using the CALS Special Studies form available online.
 You may select the home department of your thesis supervisor to enroll in 4990 related to their field (e.g. NTRES 4990) or you may choose ENVS 4990.
 [Note: On the Special Studies form, choose ENVS as the home department of your supervisor in order to enroll in ENVS credits.]
 Arts & Sciences candidates, enroll in ENVS credits to receive AS credit!

 - Attend one fall and one spring honors cohort meeting with the E&S Honors Coordinator.
 Dates TBD.

-- The target date for formal thesis submission is April 15.
+- The target date for the formal thesis submission is April 15.
 You do not have all of spring semester to finish your manuscript.

-- By the end of classes, students will receive thesis feedback and have an opportunity to revise their writing.
+- By the end of classes, candidates will receive thesis feedback and have an opportunity to revise their writing.

-- By the end of finals, the students submit the final version of the thesis.
+- By the end of finals, candidates submit the final version of their thesis.

-- Honors candidates participate in and present the findings of their thesis project in an honors symposium scheduled in May.
+- Honors candidates participate in and present the findings of their thesis project in a May Honors Symposium.